Our Mission:

 Our Story:

-Esukhia's journey began in 2009 with a vision to integrate education and technology in service of the Dharma.
-What started as a bridge connecting Western translators with Tibetan scholars has evolved into a global network of organizations dedicated to making Buddhist wisdom accessible in the digital age.
+Esukhia's journey began with a vision to integrate education and technology in service of the Dharma.
+What started as a bridge connecting Western translators with Tibetan scholars has evolved to make Buddhist wisdom accessible in the digital age.

 Key Milestones: